-The Unit Trust is responsible for the expenses of Hollyport Secondary Opportunities V L.P. (the "Limited Partnership") and Hollyport Secondary Opportunities V GP Limited (the "General Partner").
-Accordingly, these expenses are included within the profit and loss account of the Unit Trust.
-The only exception is the Limited Partnership's Advisory fee, which is reimbursable to the Limited Partnership.
+The Unit Trust is responsible for the expenses of Hollyport Secondary Opportunities VI LP (the "Limited Partnership") and Hollyport Secondary Opportunities Management Limited (the "General Partner").
+Accordingly, these expenses are included within the Statement of Comprehensive Income of the Unit Trust.
+Only exception is the Limited Partnership Advisory fee, which is reimbursable to the Limited Partnership.